Link Emperor claims to be the only link building service you will ever need.

 But are they right to make those claims?

-You can setup both normal and tiered link building campaigns in minutes with the easy to use interface that gives you access to a whole range of different link types.
+You can setup both normal and tier link building campaigns in minutes with the easy to use interface that gives you access to a whole range of different link types.

 These include articles, blog comments, forum profiles, forum posts, press releases, private blog networks, public web 2.0 sites, social bookmarks, videos, private web 2.0 sites, Wikis & more!